 6. LINE LOSS FACTOR CLASS

-6.1 The DNO Party shall use the EDNO’s Line Loss Factor Class Id (as defined in the MRA) description in the Market Domain Data (as defined in the BSC) to enable the DNO Party to identify the voltage of connection of the EDNO’s Connectee and the voltage of connection of the EDNO’s Distribution System, and shall notify the EDNO which of the DNO Party’s charges will be applied by the DNO Party in respect of each Connectee for the purposes of the Use of System Charges the DNO Party levies on the EDNO.
+6.1 Subject to paragraph 6.5, the DNO Party shall use the EDNO’s LLFC Id description contained in the Market Domain Data (as defined in the BSC) to enable the DNO Party to identify the voltage of connection of the EDNO’s Connectee and the voltage of connection of the EDNO’s Distribution System, and shall notify the EDNO which of the DNO Party’s charges will be applied by the DNO Party in respect of each Connectee for the purposes of the Use of System Charges the DNO Party levies on the EDNO.

-6.2 Where the EDNO introduces new Line Loss Factor Class Ids or changes the use of existing Line Loss Factor Class Ids, it shall (within 15 Working Days of the same being published in the Market Domain Data) notify the DNO Party of the new or changed Line Loss Factor Class Id.
+6.2 Where the EDNO introduces new LLFC Ids or changes the use of existing LLFC Ids, it shall (within 15 Working Days of the same being published in the Market Domain Data) notify the DNO Party of the new or changed LLFC Id.

-6.3 Where the EDNO has introduced new or changed Line Loss Factor Class Ids, the EDNO shall notify the DNO Party which of the DNO Party’s charges the EDNO believes should apply in respect of the affected Connectees.
+6.3 Where the EDNO has introduced new or changed LLFC Ids, the EDNO shall notify the DNO Party which of the DNO Party’s charges the EDNO believes should apply in respect of the affected Connectees.
 The DNO Party shall nevertheless apply the charges as it considers appropriate, but any dispute regarding invoices shall be determined in accordance with Schedule 4.

-6.4 Where the DNO Party alters the way in which it translates the EDNO’s Line Loss Factor Class Ids into the DNO Party’s charges, the DNO Party shall advise the EDNO of the change within 15 Working Days after such change.
+6.4 Where the DNO Party alters the way in which it translates the EDNO’s LLFC Ids into the DNO Party’s charges, the DNO Party shall advise the EDNO of the change within 15 Working Days after such change.

+6.5 Where an EDNO has UMS Connectees, the EDNO shall apply a LLFC Id that reflects the voltage of the Points of Connection on the EDNO’s Distribution System (as referred to in Paragraph 1.3) that provide the majority (i.e. more than 50%) of energised domestic connections on that Distribution System.
+Where no Points of Connection provide the majority of energised domestic connections, the EDNO and DNO Party shall negotiate in good faith to determine the LLFC Id that should most reasonably apply.

+6.6 The LLFC Id applying pursuant to Paragraph 6.5 will be applied to the entire portfolio of UMS Connectees on the EDNOs Distribution System that are registered under the same Standard Settlement Configuration.

+6.7 The DNO Party shall have the right to review the data provided to it by the SVAA pursuant to Paragraph 2.1 for the purpose of verifying the accuracy of the LLFC Id applied by the EDNO to its UMS Connectees.

 Amend paragraphs 4, 5 and 6 Schedule 21 as follows: